Varvara Rudneva

-Varvara Aleksandrova Kashevarova-Rudneva (c.
+Varvara Aleksandrova Kashevarova-Rudneva (Варва́ра Алекса́ндровна Ру́днева-Кашева́рова; c.
 1841 – 1899) was a Russian medical doctor.
 Rudneva was the second woman in Russia to become a doctor, after Nadezhda Suslova.
 She was the first woman in Russia to become a doctor and to have completed her education at a Russian medical school, an event which occurred at a time when women were barred from receiving training at such universities.
 Despite the ban, she was given a unique permission to study for her desire to treat women patients who refused to be treated by male doctors due to their religious beliefs.
 Her attendance at St. Petersburg Medical Surgical Academy, and later medical practice, were thereby unique in Russia, thus garnering attention from both the medical field and general public, making her a notoriously controversial figure.

 Early life

 Varvara Rudneva was born in the town Chavusy of Mogilev Governorate.
 After the death of her mother, Rudneva briefly moved to Velizh Vitebsk province with her father until his death.
 Becoming an orphan at a very young age, Rudneva spent the first twelve years of her childhood being passed from one temporary family to another experiencing physical and emotional abuse.
 At the age of twelve years, Rudneva ran away from her adoptive family, a period during which she contracted typhus and was hospitalized for many months, and found her way to St. Petersburg hoping to learn a trade to provide for herself.
 While in St. Petersburg, she used a recommendation from the medical staff that presided over her to briefly be taken in by a seaman's family whose son taught her to read and was later introduced to a childless army surveyor that assumed guardianship of Rudneva by adopting her.
 Her adoptive father stifled her desires to seek education and thus, suspecting that he was grooming her to become a mistress, she escaped at the age of fifteen by marrying Nikolai Kashevarov whom, after breaking his promise to let her pursue education, she left after three years.